Generated Black Hills canyon creek scene representing Spearfish Creek in Spearfish Canyon, not an exact location photo

 The clearest public starting point, with a fishing pier, natural rock fishing area, walking trails, and a protected wading zone.

-Spearfish Canyon scenic corridor
+Spearfish Canyon scenic area

 Useful for locating named Forest Service pull-offs and keeping the day inside clearly public canyon stops.